 The District is operating under a Consent Order from the South Carolina Department of Health and Environmental Control (the "SCDHEC") for high radium levels in Well #13.
-The District is currently working on the correction plan to satisfy the SCDHEC requirements.
+The District received an extension on March 13, 2024, and is currently working on the correction plan to satisfy the SCDHEC requirements.